thorinii/ast-editor-experiments/README.md

     * forall job result.
 JobExecutor job result
     * Given a function that turns Jobs into Tasks
 * Rename EditorState to State
-* Rewrite in Purescript
-  * Use an AVar to trigger the event loop
-    * Event loop has type `StateT EditorState Eff a`
-    * Outer loop is an Aff that listens to an AVar
-    * State changers tend to have `forall m a.
-MonadState EditorState m => m a`.
-  * selectors
-  * keymap-chart
-  * editor-render
-  * editor-ui
 * Implement more commands
   * Implement literal entry/variable picker asap aka the autocomplete popup
   * All expression types
     * Add an autocomplete popup with <key>c</key>
       * For literals, variables
       * let 'let', lambda '\', pattern 'case'
+* Refactor into Utils, Model, State, Event Loop, Jobs, main, etc
+* Use an exhaustive search of things to Eval (but use diff to shortcut)
 * More rolling up of nested things (in the core AST as well)
   * Lambda
   * Apply
   * Remove 'let' replace with 'let+' renamed
+* Rewrite in Purescript
+  * selectors
+  * keymap-chart
+  * editor-render
+  * editor-ui
 * Database/serialisation
   * Use the dev-server as a proxy infront of the Node server
   * Websocket to the NodeJS server